FaabLondon/WDI_LDN_PROJECT4/readme.md

 <p align="center"><img src="https://i.imgur.com/SDTvcWz.png" width="700"></p>

 ###### Show page
 * The show page shows a specific product with a product description, quantity in the shopping bag, main image, 3 additional small images and a comment section.
-The user can change the quantity in the shopping bag on this page.
+The user can change the quantity of the product in the shopping bag on this page.

 <p align="center"><img src="https://i.imgur.com/ziZ5ocr.png" width="700"></p>